 The following website talks about water’s uses (as well as historical use of water) in far greater detail than I can ever do (regardless of whether the usage is agreeable or not).
 It’s a very interesting read.
 Check it out here.

-Like all things in life, there nothing truly exists in a vacuum all by itself.
+Like all things in life, nothing truly exists in a vacuum all by itself.
 Indeed, like John Muir said, “When we try to pick out anything by itself, we find it hitched to everything else in the universe.”

-And so it with waterfalls that we have found it is an indication of how necessary Nature needs to function and be left to its own devices, which brings us back to our own equilibrium for a healthy mind, body, and spirit.
+And so it is with waterfalls that we have found it is an indication of how necessary Nature needs to function and be left to its own devices, which brings us back to our own equilibrium for a healthy mind, body, and spirit.

 We have also deeply delved into how exploiting Nature, including waterfalls, has its consequences in that classic irresistible temptation of short term gain at the expensive of the long term whole.